phkehl/ubloxcfg/cfggui/README.md

 * Write parser for swisstopo wmts capabilities xml to generate mapparams
 * Use https://github.com/raysan5/raylib/blob/master/src/raymath.h instead of glm (1 file vs 1000000 files)
 * example_emscripten_wgpu, can we do that?
+* plot trajectory with error estimates
+* OpenGL::SaveState()/RervertState() or something like that
+* Something's wrong when stepping logs by epoch: UBX-NAV-EOE is not shown?!

 * Check out stuff here: <https://github.com/mahilab/mahi-gui>
 * Check out <https://github.com/bkaradzic/bgfx>